PedroCristo/README-TEST/README.md

 3. Search recipes so that I can find specific recipes I'm looking for.
 4. Click on a recipe so that I can read the recipe details.
 5. Register for an account so that I can begin to use the services afforded to members
+6. View the number of likes on a recipe so that I can see which is most popular.
+7. View comments on recipes so that I can read other user's opinions.

 * As website user login, I can:
 1. Like/unlike recipes so that I can mark which recipes I enjoyed.
-2. View the number of likes on a recipe so that I can see which is most popular.
-3. View comments on recipes so that I can read other user's opinions.
-4. Comment on recipes so that I can give my opiniom about the posts.
+2. Comment on recipes so that I can give my opiniom about the posts.
-5. log in/out so that I can like recipes, comment on recipes and manage my profile.
+3. Delete my previous comments.
+4. Manage my profile updating my details and user image.

+* As website Superuser, I can:
+1. Create and publish a new recipe.
+2. create draft recipe posts so that come back and finished them later.
+3. Create a new user, recipes, author and categories.
+4. Delete user, recipes, author, categories and comments.
+5. Approve users comments.
+6. Change website Permissions for a user.
 ## Design

 #### Colours